 Light-sensitivity can either be a normal side effect of fluid retention in the eye, or it can signal dangerously high blood pressure and preeclampsia.

 How We Can Help

-To schedule your eye exam near you, call Advantage Vision Center in Charlotte today!
+To schedule an eye exam or learn more about our eye care services, call Advantage Vision Center in Charlotte today!

-Q&A With Our Optometrist in Charlotte, North Carolina
+Q&A With Our Eye Doctor in Charlotte, North Carolina

 Having your eyes evaluated by an optometrist on a regular basis is crucial for detecting early signs of eye diseases and changes in your prescription, including during pregnancy.
 Many serious eye diseases don’t cause any noticeable symptoms until they’ve progressed to late stages, when damage to vision may be irreversible.
 Whether or not you wear glasses or contact lenses for vision correction, ask your optometrist about how often to schedule a routine eye exam.